Renée Fleming: 1990s

 Two concert performances occurred: first with the New York Philharmonic, first under Zubin Mehta performing a selection of opera arias; the second singing Mozart's Exsultate, jubilate and three songs of Richard Strauss with Kurt Masur.
 She appeared at the Ravinia Festival with the Chicago Symphony Orchestra and performed Samuel Barber's Knoxville: Summer of 1915 with the Orchestra of St. Luke's under André Previn.
-She gave recitals as well at notable venues such as the Salzburg Festival.
+She gave recitals as well at notable venues such as the Salzburg Festival in Austria.

-Two title roles were offered to Fleming in 1998.
-These were Richard Strauss' Arabella with Houston Grand Opera and Carlisle Floyd's Susannah.
+Two title roles were offered to Fleming in 1998: Richard Strauss' Arabella with Houston Grand Opera and Carlisle Floyd's Susannah.
 Also, there was Countess Almaviva in a landmark production of Le nozze di Figaro at the Met which also starred Cecilia Bartoli, Susanne Mentzer, Dwayne Croft, Danielle de Niese, and Bryn Terfel and which was broadcast on PBS' Great Performances.
 She made her Carnegie Hall recital debut and sang Richard Strauss's Four Last Songs with Claudio Abbado and the Gustav Mahler Youth Orchestra at the Salzburg Festival. and later with the Berlin Philharmonic.

-She originated the roles of Blanche DuBois in the world première André Previn's A Streetcar Named Desire with the San Francisco Opera in September 1998.
+She originated the roles of Blanche DuBois in the world première of André Previn's A Streetcar Named Desire with the San Francisco Opera in September 1998.

-1999 brought appearances at the Bavarian State Opera as the Marschallin in Der Rosenkavalier and she returned to Carnegie Hall to great success with a concert of German lieder.
-She also performed in recital with André Previn and made her debut at the Schleswig-Holstein Festival.
+1999 brought appearances at the Bavarian State Opera in Germany as the Marschallin in Der Rosenkavalier and she returned to Carnegie Hall to great success with a concert of German lieder.
+She also performed in recital with André Previn and made her debut at the Schleswig-Holstein Festival in Germany.
 Fleming's CD, The Beautiful Voice, won her a Grammy Award that year.

-Performances of two new title roles were given: Handel's Alcina with Les Arts Florissants and conductor William Christie and with the Lyric Opera of Chicago and Charpentier's Louise with San Francisco Opera and Théâtre du Capitole.
+Performances of two new title roles were given: Handel's Alcina with Les Arts Florissants and conductor William Christie and with the Lyric Opera of Chicago and Charpentier's Louise with San Francisco Opera.
 Fleming closed out the year by performing for President Bill Clinton at the White House for a Christmas celebration.